• The city’s award-winning opera company presents its production of Wagner’s four powerful musical dramas

 • Explore Chemnitz through the ages, including a visit to the beautiful Villa Esche, designed by Henry van de Velde

 • Take a day excursion to Bayreuth, site of the festival theatre built specially for the Ring and Wagner’s last residence, Wahnfried

 John Deathridge is a former organ scholar, graduate and postgraduate of Lincoln College Oxford.

-Morning lecture followed by walking tour of Chemnitz.
-Afternoon visit to the fine arts museum.
-Late afternoon performance at Chemnitz Opera House: Das Rheingold.
+Morning lecture followed by walking tour of Chemnitz including guided tour of the opera house.
+Evening performance at Chemnitz Opera House: Das Rheingold.

-Morning lecture followed by visit to Chemnitz Museum of Industry.
+Morning lecture followed by visit to Museum am Theaterplatz (fine arts).
 Late afternoon performance at Chemnitz Opera House: Siegfried.

 Whole day excursion to Bayreuth for guided tour of the festival theatre (subject to confirmation) and visit to Richard Wagner Museum (Wahnfried).
 Free evening.

-Morning lecture followed by free time in Chemnitz.
+Morning lecture followed by excursion to Klaffenbach Castle.
 Late afternoon performance at Chemnitz Opera House: Götterdämmerung.